Is Selling on Redbubble Worth It? (My Experience)

 Once the shop is ready, you can upload your first design.
 The process is quite intuitive, everyone can do it.

-Thanks to the easy-to-use interface almost everyone can make money on Redbubble by setting up their own shop and uploading their artwork.
+Thanks to the easy-to-use interface almost everyone can make money on Redbubble by setting up their shop, uploading their artwork, and driving traffic to these shops.

 You Are In Control